blakebruner/commandkit-plugin-lavalink-client/README.md

 ## Usage

-In your `commandkit.config.ts` file, the plugin like this:
+In your `commandkit.config.ts` file, init the plugin like this:

 ```ts
 import { defineConfig } from 'commandkit';